How Pre-Planning Can Make For A Safer Holiday Season For Your Cat

-Last week we started the conversation regarding your cats and holiday decorations, but mom says there is a lot more to consider this time of year for our safety – and her peace of mind!
+Every Holiday season, we start the conversation regarding your cats and holiday decorations, as mom says there is a lot more to consider this time of year for our kitty safety – and her peace of mind!

-Cat-proofing your home means taking your whole environment into consideration when planning for our safety and wellbeing.
-Many of the issues listed below should really be the standard for everyday of the year – not just during the holidays.
+Cat-proofing your home means taking your whole environment into consideration when planning for our feline safety and wellbeing during this festive time.
+And by the way, any of the issues listed below should really be the standard for everyday of the year – not just during the holidays.

 CATS AT HOLIDAY PARTIES

-Maintain a calm atmosphere for us when hosting a party – you know how us kitties do not like startling sounds and loud noises, so mom lets us hang out with the early arrivals to say hi.
+Maintain a calm atmosphere for us when hosting a party – you know how us kitties do not like startling sounds and loud noises.
+Mom lets us hang out with the early arrivals to say hi.
 Beau and I are very social and like to be petted and cooed over by mom’s friends, but once a few more humans arrive, we are whisked upstairs to the bedroom for some quiet time for the rest of the evening.

 The added benefit for mom is that she does not have to worry about the front door – just in case a guest inadvertently leaves the door open, and one of us kitties get out!
 Now she can have more fun at her own party!